currentxchange/purple-explainer/Purple.md

 After a 24 hour wait period, the content indicated on the NFT will receive an Up from the Everstone using the Everstone's ID instead of a usual WAX account id.

 Unlike BLUx Ups, Ups from Everstones are **included in the main chart rankings** used to reward content creators for appearing on the Top Charts.
 There is also no verification requirement to

-# Everdust FTs
-Everdust is a short-term booster that gives 288 Ups over 12 hours, but costs one PURPLE (paid into rewards pool, not staked).

-**Only a small amount of Everdust is released into circulation daily.** *Everdust may be available on exchanges if the daily limit has been reached.*

-Everdust must be **burned** to unlock its Upping functionality, constantly lowering the supply.

 # PURPLE Direct Listing